 In February 2021, the Company entered into letters of credit to support commitments totaling approximately \$1.3 million.
 The letters of credit are valid through 2022.
-In April 2021, the Company entered into a letter of credit pursuant to the Lease agreement totaling approximately \$1.8 million to be delivered in four equal installments of which the first was delivered in April 2021 and the second was delivered in July 2021 for approximately \$0.4 million each.
+In April 2021, the Company entered into a letter of credit pursuant to the Lease agreement totaling approximately \$1.8 million to be delivered in four equal installments of which the first was delivered in April 2021 totaling approximately \$0.4 million.
 The amount available under this letter of credit will automatically reduce by one fortieth at the end of each month during the lease term.